-The most important home remedies for ovarian cancer include soy, ginkgo, ginger, flaxseed, shiitake mushrooms, red clover, green tea, red onions, fish, peppermint, sunshine, exercise, acupuncture, and hydration.
+The most important home remedies for ovarian cancer include soy, ginger, flaxseed, shiitake mushrooms, red clover, green tea, red onions, fish, peppermint, sunshine, exercise, acupuncture, and hydration.

 Home Remedies for Ovarian Cancer

 Let us look at these home remedies in detail.

 There are thousands of different mushrooms in the world, many of which have been praised for curing various ailments, but shiitake mushrooms are certainly one of the most famous varieties.
 The active ingredient in shiitake mushrooms, a beta-glucan called lentinan, has been linked to inhibiting certain types of cancer growth.
 Shiitake mushroom extracts have been used in Japan and other alternative medical traditions for centuries.
 While research is still ongoing in the complete effectiveness of shiitake mushrooms against ovarian cancer, it certainly won’t hurt to add this to your diet!

 Switching over to soy milk and products may seem “fashionable”, but there is a definite health element to the choice as well!
 According to the American Institute of Cancer Research (AICR), consuming - a phytochemical found in soy foods, may limit the production of cancer-related hormones and work as an in the body.
 Isoflavones inhibit the transmission of cancerous cells, slowing the spread of cancer and tumor growth, according to the results of a case-control study conducted in China.
 Furthermore, the isoflavones found in soy products can help repair and protect the body from the often brutal side effects of and other formal cancer treatments.